-Editor’s Note: Of all the advice columns our Answer Queen has written, this one from a woman who says, “I don’t want to have sex with my husband,” has been the most controversial.
-Just take a look at the comments to see the debate over what is reasonable for a husband to expect of a wife and vice versa.
+Editor’s Note: Our Answer Queen has handed out lots of smart advice to those in need, but at no point has her wisdom been more debated than when she answered this woman who said, “I don’t want to have sex with my husband.”
+Just take a look at the comments to see the varying opinions over what is reasonable for a husband to expect of a wife and vice versa.
 We welcome your thoughts.

 Dear Answer Queen:

 I’ve been married for 40 years.
 I love my husband, but when it comes to sex, he has been, and still is, a 14-year-old boy.
 At first I was a willing participant, but after years of his moping, cajoling, screaming, and disrespect, I lost interest.
 We went to therapy, but that didn’t help.
 Finally, several years ago, I decided to keep the relationship and family intact by agreeing to sex once a week.
 (I had no family support, no money, a lack of self-esteem, and young children.)
 But I’m now 60, with some physical issues starting to crop up.
 And I absolutely dread “date night.”

 The thing is, other than sex, I love spending time with my husband; we get along well and enjoy each other’s company.
 But on this one thing we cannot agree.
 If I bring it up, he immediately says that if we don’t have sex, we should divorce.
 He does not take testosterone or engage in porn; he just wants sex with me.
 ALL.
 THE.
 TIME.

 Do I continue to close my eyes and endure that 30 minutes once a week to enjoy the other 99 percent of my life?